hpham1295/Impact-Data-Mining/README.md

 .
 Email: marul@vt.edu

 ## Related Publications:
-This project is based on the research paper titled "Unstructured to Actionable: Extracting Wind Event Impact Data for Enhanced Infrastructure Resilience" by H. Pham and M. Arul.
+- This project is based on the research paper titled "Unstructured to Actionable: Extracting Wind Event Impact Data for Enhanced Infrastructure Resilience" by H. Pham and M. Arul.
 The link to the full paper will be provided soon.
+- Pham, H., M. Arul.
+(2024) "Natural Hazards Research Summit 2024: Unstructured to Actionable: Extracting Wind Event Impact Data for Enhanced Infrastructure Resilience."
+DesignSafe-CI. https://doi.org/10.17603/ds2-r46y-g112 v1

 ## Main Inputs
 The primary inputs for this project are reconnaissance reports in PDF format and relevant keywords tailored to the areas of interest in the study.